 Within the console, there is a URL Inspection tool whereby you can submit a link for indexing if it isn’t picking up.
 After entering the URL, there are no errors, you can request indexing.

-Mobile-first indexing makes it imperative for all pages of your website to be mobile-friendly.
+Mobile-first indexing makes it imperative for all pages of your website to be mobile-friendly, and this is why you need to work with a digital agency in Kent to ensure your website is mobile compatible.
 Google Search Console helps to find any issues with your mobile pages.
 The “Mobile Usability” section tells you if you have any error sand provides more details on those where applicable.

 Google will check that any pages are quick to load and responsive via mobile devices.
 The checks will include attributes such as fonts and images to ensure they fit well on the screen, for example.